njwatkin/Project-2/README.md

 *Question 1*:  What consumer attitudes and experiences drive intent to purchase an EV?

-*Question 2*: Which supervise machine learning models optimally classify consumers' attitudes and beliefs that will shape the future of EVs and the energy sector?
+*Question 2*: Which supervised machine learning models optimally classify consumers' attitudes and beliefs that will shape the future of EVs and the energy sector?

 ##Audience: